hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803678v1-more-than-a-score-probing-the-impact-of-prompt-specificity-on-llm-co.md

 ---
 layout: default
-title: More Than a Score: Probing the Impact of Prompt Specificity on LLM Code Generation
+title: "More Than a Score: Probing the Impact of Prompt Specificity on LLM Code Generation"
 ---

 # More Than a Score: Probing the Impact of Prompt Specificity on LLM Code Generation